lklint/azure-workshop/Day 1/05 - Azure DevOps/05 - Azure DevOps - Steps.md

 ## Test CI pipeline and data flow

 Go back to Visual Studio, make a change to the code (can just be a comment), and check it in.

+Watch the marvel of DevOps, CI and unicorn kittens.